 Adults will observe children informally during CIL, gathering evidence of children's achievements, their interest, preferred areas of play and level of development through notes and photographs.
 This ensures that children can demonstrate a skill or concept independently and consistently in a variety of everyday situations.
 Information gained through observations will be shared with parents, other school staff and outside agencies as appropriate.
 Adults collate notes and photographs through the use of an assessment program called 2Build a Profile (2Simple), which links directly to Development Matters.
-Children are also a 'focus child' for a week at various points through the year, with parent contributions along with detailed teacher observations and interactions recorded on 'Focus Child' sheets.
 Directed Time for teachers and teaching assistants is used for twice weekly learning conversations, based around individual children, groups and the cohort, including analysis of the learning environment.
+This will be before teacher's PPA so next steps can be effectively targeted.
 This will help to plan effective and targeted changes.

 Practitioners will carry out summative assessments during whole-school assessment weeks, collating all observations in 2Simple and other formative assessments.
-Assessments will be analysed to identify areas of strength and learning gaps.
+A Gap and Strength Analysis (GSA) will then be completed to identify areas of strength and learning gaps.
 This will be used to help create appropriate learning environments and interventions.

 The Early Years Foundation Stage Profile is completed at the end of the Reception year.
 Staff completing the profile will attend annual moderation meetings.
-Staff observe children during adult led teaching sessions, but most evidence for assessment is taken from Child Initiated Learning time.
+Staff observe children during adult led teaching sessions, and change sessions to make them easier or harder where appropriate, but most evidence for assessment is taken from Child Initiated Learning time.
 Children's work during Child Initiated Learning time shows adults what children are confident to do independently as they apply skills taught.